reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

     // highlight-start
     addNewPost: builder.mutation<Post, NewPost>({
       query: initialPost => ({
+        // The HTTP URL will be '/fakeApi/posts'
         url: '/posts',
+        // This is an HTTP POST request, sending an update
         method: 'POST',
         // Include the entire post object as the body of the request
         body: initialPost